ChuckHill2/VideoLibrarian/Readme.md

 ### Adding/Changing/Removing/Reorganizing Movies

-Because VideoLibrarian is based directly on the files within the folders, the video folders may be added, moved, renamed, or deleted at any time without any ill effect.
-This is the added management flexibility at the cost of some startup performance.
-For restart performance, a database _could_ have been used but it would have created a lot of restrictions regarding file management and a lot of problems maintaining synchronization between the database and actual movies.
-I opted for ease-of-use versus a small increase in startup speed.
+Because VideoLibrarian is based directly on the files within a hierarchy of folders, the video folders may be added, moved, renamed, or deleted at any time from *Windows Explorer* without any ill effect.

 ### Manually Changing/Correcting Movie Information